google/fuzzer-test-suite/engine-comparison/README.md

 ## Parameters

 Script behavior can be modified through a set of parameters which are defined in `parameters.cfg`.
-They're are assigned with default values, but they can be changed by the user before running `begin-experiment.sh`.
+They are assigned with default values, but they can be changed by the user before running `begin-experiment.sh`.
 These parameters are:

 - `N_ITERATIONS`, the number of times each binary will be run (and measured).